httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Strict Serialization of HTTP Structured Fields {#http-field-structured}

-If the value of an HTTP field is known by the application to be a structured field ({{STRUCTURED-FIELDS}}), and the expected type of the structured field is known, the signer MAY include the `sf` parameter in the component identifier.
+If the value of an HTTP field is known by the application to be a structured field type (as defined in {{STRUCTURED-FIELDS}} or its extensions or updates), and the expected type of the structured field is known, the signer MAY include the `sf` parameter in the component identifier.
-If this parameter is included with a component identifier, the HTTP field value MUST be serialized using the rules specified in {{Section 4 of STRUCTURED-FIELDS}} applicable to the type of the HTTP field.
+If this parameter is included with a component identifier, the HTTP field value MUST be serialized using the formal serialization rules specified in {{Section 4 of STRUCTURED-FIELDS}} (or the applicable formal serialization section of its extensions or updates) applicable to the type of the HTTP field.
 Note that this process will replace any optional internal whitespace with a single space character, among other potential transformations of the value.

 If multiple field values occur within a message, these values MUST be combined into a single List or Dictionary structure before serialization.

+If the application does not know the type of the field, or the application does not know how to serialize the type of the field, the use of this flag will produce an error.
+As a consequence, the signer can only reliably sign fields that it knows the verifier's system supports.

 For example, the following dictionary field is a valid serialization: